 Kid Chef: The Foodie Kids Cookbook (Kindle + paperback)

 If your students return from Thanksgiving break with a new interest in learning how to cook their own creations you may want to add a few cookbooks to your classroom library.
 Another honorable mention is a book I’m totally obsessed with The Nerdy Nummies Cookbook: Sweet Treats for the Geek in All of Us also available in paperback and Kindle.
-Both of these cookbooks can inspire students to think beyond Thanksgiving classics and dive into text they might not normally find in their classroom.
+Both of these cookbooks can inspire students to think beyond Thanksgiving classics.
+They can dive into text they might not normally find in their classroom.

 Thanksgiving on Thursday (Magic Tree House #27) (Kindle, audiobook + paperback)